How do I troubleshoot slow or inconsistent speeds when downloading or uploading to Amazon S3?

 - The client resources

-- Request rate to Amazon S3
+- The request rate to Amazon S3

 The location of the client making requests

 Use Amazon S3 buckets that are as geographically close to your client as possible.
-Buckets are globally accessible, but they reside in a certain AWS Region.
+Buckets are globally accessible, but they reside in a specific AWS Region.
 The geographical distance between the request and the bucket contributes to the time it takes for a response to be received.

 You can test the impact of geographical distance between the client and the S3 bucket.
 For example, you can launch an Amazon Elastic Compute Cloud (Amazon EC2) instance in the same AWS Region as the bucket, and then launch another instance in another Region.
 Test an upload and download of the same file using both instances, and then compare the throughput between the two Regions.

 To decrease the distance between the client and the S3 bucket, consider moving your data into a bucket in another Region that's closer to the client.
 You can configure cross-Region replication so that data in the source bucket is replicated into the destination bucket in the new Region.
-As another option, consider migrating the client closer to the bucket.
+As another option, consider migrating the client closer to the S3 bucket.

 The client internet service provider (ISP)